 Zermatt caters well to experienced snowboarders, offering parks at Sunnegga and Riffelberg.
 The Furggsattel area also houses a halfpipe, rails, and kickers, allowing boarders to showcase their skills or simply enjoy the descent down to Schwarzsee.

-It's possible to ski in Zermatt year-round, thanks to its proximity to the Plateau Rosa glacier.
+The ski season in Zermatt for 2025/26 is scheduled to run from 1 November to 3 May 2026.
+However, like Cervinia, Zermatt also offers summer skiing thanks to its proximity to the Plateau Rosa glacier.
 If you're planning a ski holiday to Zermatt this season, be sure to explore our Zermatt deals for the best ski offers available.

 Zermatt offers optimal snow conditions from December through April, each month presenting unique opportunities for skiers.
 December and January consistently bring about 44 cm (17.3 in) and 50 cm (19.6 in) of snow respectively, dispersed across roughly 3.4 days each week, ensuring regular fresh snow.
 February's snowfall stays unchanged with 50 cm (19.6 in) of snowfall but it occurs more frequently, averaging 3.8 days per week.
 The pinnacle of snowfall arrives in the first week of May, traditionally the snowiest week in Zermatt, with an impressive 78 cm (30.7 in) of snow over 4.8 days, making it a paradise for those who cherish Bluebird Powder Days, when sunshine and light winds follow fresh snowfall.
 The season stretches into April with enjoyable conditions, accumulating 59 cm (23.2 in) of snow over 4.7 days.